-Free Fish Passage: Do not set gear within 500 feet of the mouth of any inlet or pass or within 500 feet of any water control structures.
+Free Fish Passage: Do not set gear within 500 feet of the mouth of any inlet or pass, or within 500 feet of any water control structures, dams or weirs.
+EXCEPT for the purpose of retaining and removing invasive species of fish and other nongame freshwater fish of commercial value.
+When fishing for the purpose of retaining and removing invasive species of fish and other nongame freshwater fish of commercial value, nets are restricted to a mesh size no smaller than 3.5 inches bar.
 This ensures fish can pass freely through these areas.